fabiankachlock/xpeer-server/spec.md

 ### sendPeer

-Send a messages directly to a peer (ca be a vpeer, which acts like a broadcaster in this situation)
+Send a messages directly to a peer (can be a vpeer, which acts like a broadcaster in this situation)

 > Target: the peers ID